otioss/otioss.github.io/_posts/2023-12-13-accentcoach-transfrom-your-accent-to-american-accent.md

 pretty cool, huh?

-I put together a demo on HuggingFace that you can use to transfrom your accent or any accent into American accent.
+I put together a demo on HuggingFace called AccentCoach that you can use to transfrom your accent or any accent into American accent.
 I believe this tool could be extremely value for English learners.
 It can be a tremendous help with accent reduction and pronuncation.

 You want to see how you sound like with an American accent? you can try the demo: